Shubhamangala: Plot

 Hema is a pampered girl brought up by her doting father in a small town.
-Timma and Mooga are her servants, but she treats them like friends.
+Timma and Mooga are her servants, but she treats them like her friends.
 Hema meets Prabhakara, her cousin, who is visiting their town after many years.
 Hema's father, who has a longstanding feud with Prabhakara and his family sows the seeds of hatred in Hema's mind as well.
 In a twist of fate, when Hema's father loses all his wealth and passes away, Hema and her two servants are left with no choice but to move in with Prabhakara.
-The self-respecting Hema takes up a job and strives to become self-reliant.
-When another twist of fate restores her wealth to her, she is forced to choose between the hate she was taught and the love Prabhakara has showered on her.
-The movie is an excellent study of the growth of Hema's character from a spoilt rich girl to an independent and mellow woman capable of taking a mature decision.
+The self-respecting Hema gets a job and strives to become self-reliant.
+When another twist of fate restores her wealth to her, she is forced to choose between the hate she was taught or the love Prabhakara has showered on her.
+The movie is an excellent study of the growth of Hema's character from a spoilt rich girl to an independent and mellow woman capable of making decision rationally.